Skip to main content

 expiration_date?: string;

-photo?: string; // pre-signed JPEG URL
+photo?: string; // Pre-signed JPEG URL

-signature?: string; // pre-signed JPEG URL
+signature?: string; // Pre-signed JPEG URL

-face_match_score?: number; // biometric services only
+face_match_score?: number; // Biometric services only (0-100)

 };